06.05, Katowice AWS Summit Poland

 Finishing touches to our implementation, with all of its configuration steps, in the last chapter of the series.

-Hello and welcome back to the third and final part of the article about serverless pipeline and how it is used to automate configuration management of EC2 instances.
+Hello and welcome back to the third and final part of our series about serverless pipelines and how they can be used to automate the configuration management of EC2 instances.
 In the previous chapter we went through client requirements and all the problems encountered, while working on the project.
 We also discovered what solutions can be used one very stage of the process and in which cases.
 Today we will talk more about the implementation, with all its configuration steps.
 To sum everything up, we will finish with conclusions reached after few months of use and answer some questions: what was good, what could be better, and what our plans for the future are.

 Workflow process